Australian court rules indigenous people can't be deported

 The High Court ruled in a 4-3 decision that indigenous Australians cannot be deported even if they do not hold Australian citizenship.

-The court had heard the case of two men who were born overseas but identified as being from indigenous tribes.
+The court had heard the case of two men who were born overseas but identified as being from indigenous tribes: Brendan Thoms and Daniel Love.

+Thoms, 31, was released after 501 days in immigration detention within hours of the court ruling that his indigenous status entitled him to live in Australia, his lawyer Claire Gibbs said.

+“Brendan has had 500 sleepless nights worrying he could be deported at any time, and that is now thankfully at an end," Gibbs said in a statement .

+“He is very happy to have been released and to now be reunited with his family at long last,” she added.

-The government attempted to deport them after they served prison sentences for violent crimes.
+The government attempted to deport them i n 2018 after they served prison sentences for violent crimes.
 The government has been criticized for deporting some criminals who have lived in Australia since where were children but had never become citizens.

 Thoms had lived in Australia since he was 6, is accepted as a member of the Gunggari tribe and is recognized as a native title holder of their traditional land.